eliscamastenbroek/master_thesis/README.md

 In this README.md file, instructions are provided to reproduce the results of the two simulation studies (see Chapters 4-5) and the analyses of the real data (see Chapter 6).
 Note that the real data from the ER and the LFS is not publicly available.

+General remark: The sample size is referred to as _n_ throughout the thesis, but as _N_ throughout the code.
+Similarly, the missing covariates in Chapter 5 are referred to as _Z_1_ and _Z_2_ throughout the thesis, but as _baanduur_ and _SBIgroep_ throughout the code.

 # Software requirements
 For this project, the following software was used:
 - RStudio 2022.02.01